“Golden Rule” Laws for Motorists in New Jersey

 These laws are pretty severe in prohibiting a claim for personal injuries even where the accident was entirely the other driver’s fault.
 Always make sure that the vehicle you are driving, yours or someone else’s is properly insured and don’t drink and drive!
 A

-Contact NJ motorcycle crash injury attorney Jerry Friedman for a free consultation today at 1-800-LAW-4-HOGS.
+Contact NJ motorcycle accident lawyer Jerry Friedman for a free consultation today at 1-800-LAW-4-HOGS.